AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/environment-variables.md

 ### Dispatcher {#dispatcher}

-Only regular environment variables can be used on the dispatcher.
-Secrets can not be used.
+Only regular environment variables can be used with [the dispatcher.](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/dispatcher.html) Secrets can not be used.

 However environment variables can not be used in `IfDefine` directives.